snapetech/slskdn/FORK_VISION.md

 ## Vision Statement

-> **slskdn is a feature-rich Soulseek web client for users who want everything built-in.**
+> **slskdN is a feature-rich Soulseek web client for users who want everything built-in.**
 >
 > No scripts.
 No external integrations.
 No assembly required.